Film & TV

 8. The Staircase

 On December 9, 2001 novelist Michael Peterson called 911 to report his wife Kathleen had fallen down the stairs.
 But when police arrived they found a scene that looked more like a murder than an accident.
 The coroner determined Kathleen had bled to death from numerous injuries over a period of two hours.
-This ten-part series follows the trial through numerous twists and turns.
+This 13-part series follows the trial through numerous twists and turns, including three recently released episodes that complicate the narrative once again.

 9. The Imposter

 A 13-year-old boy disappears from Texas.
 Three years later, he reappears in Spain with a terrifying story of abduction and torture.
 His family are overjoyed, but something is wrong.
 Could a loving family be so blinded by grief that they would accept an imposter in their midst?
-It sounds like fiction, but it really happened.
+It may sound like fiction, but every bit really happened.